PECOS-packages/PECOS/docs/user-guide/llvm-setup.md

 ### Option 1: Automatic Installation (Recommended)

-Use the `pecos-llvm` CLI tool to automatically download and install LLVM 14.0.6:
+Use the `pecos` CLI (`pecos install llvm`, or `cargo run -p pecos-cli -- install llvm` in a source checkout) to automatically download and install LLVM 14.0.6:

 ```bash
 # Install LLVM 14.0.6 to ~/.pecos/deps/llvm-14/ (~400MB, ~5 minutes)